Mohamed-awad/E-Commerce/ReadMe.md

 * you can remove product from your cart
 * you can make an order for your items in your cart
 * you can signup/login/logout with github, facebook, google, instagram
+* you can see api for all apps in this project

 ## Install